OWASP/www-board-candidates/bil_corry.md

 #### What, if any, aspects do you think would need improving regarding OWASP membership?

+I agree with the new [Membership policy](https://owasp.org/www-policy/operational/membership.html).

 #### What is your plan for increasing women and minority participation in OWASP?

+Increasing diversity in OWASP is something I have always been a champion of.
+I joined OWASP’s [Women in AppSec Committee]( https://owasp.org/www-committee-wia/) several years ago, before it was a committee, and was instrumental in shepherding it into a committee using the OWASP Committee 2.0 rules.
+That’s why I am so ecstatic that Andrew van der Stock, OWASP Executive Director, is actively focusing on diversity and inclusion for OWASP.

+Specifically, with regard to increasing participation by women and minorities: the biggest lift OWASP can do is ensure that we offer a welcoming environment for women and minorities.
+As a Board member, I would require every OWASP event to meet its obligation to have a safe, welcoming environment by enforcing the Anti-Harassment Policy and ensuring it has teeth and is used in real-time at events.
+One bad experience at our event means that person will likely never return, and further, they will tell others about their experience, causing yet more people to never give us a try.
+There is no way to increase participation without having this in place.

 #### How will you help OWASP to provide an even better user experience to our target audience via our websites and GitHub organization?